atodorov/atodorov.github.com/content/_posts/2016-04-26-mismatch-in-pyparted-interfaces.markdown

 comments: true
 tags: QA, Python, fedora.planet

-Last week my co-worker Marek Hruscak found an interesting case of mismatch between the two interfaces provided by pyparted.
+Last week my co-worker Marek Hruscak, from Red Hat, found an interesting case of mismatch between the two interfaces provided by pyparted.
 In this article I'm going to give an example, using simplified code and explain what is happening.
 From pyparted's documentation we learn the following